Halo 2: Plot

 Halo 2 opens with the trial of a Covenant Elite commander aboard the Covenant's capital city-ship of High Charity.
 For his failure to stop Halo's destruction, the Elite is stripped of his rank, branded a heretic, and tortured by Tartarus, the Chieftain of the Covenant Brutes.
-Spared from his execution, the Covenant leadership—the High Prophets Truth, Regret, and Mercy—give the Elite the chance to become an Arbiter, a rank given to Elites in times of great crisis or turmoil.
+Spared from his execution, the Covenant leadership—the High Prophets Truth and Mercy—give the Elite the chance to become an Arbiter, a rank given to Elites in times of great crisis or turmoil.
 As the Arbiter, the Elite quells a rebellion and recovers 343 Guilty Spark.

 On Earth, Fleet Admiral Hood commends the Master Chief and Sergeant Avery Johnson for their actions at the first Halo, with Commander Miranda Keyes accepting a medal on behalf of her deceased father, Captain Jacob Keyes.
 A Covenant fleet suddenly appears near Earth.
-In the ensuing battle, a single ship carrying the Prophet of Regret slips through Earth's defenses and besieges the African city of New Mombasa.
+In the ensuing battle, a single ship carrying the High Prophet of Regret slips through Earth's defenses and besieges the African city of New Mombasa.
 Master Chief assists in repelling the invasion.
 With his fleet destroyed, Regret makes a hasty slipspace jump, and Keyes, Johnson, Cortana, and the Master Chief follow aboard the UNSC ship In Amber Clad.
 The crew discovers another Halo installation; realizing the danger the ring presents, Keyes sends Master Chief to kill Regret while she and Johnson search for the Index, Halo's activation key.

 Responding to Regret's distress call, High Charity and the Covenant fleet arrive at the Halo.
-After Master Chief kills Regret, the Covenant bombard his location; he falls into a lake, where he is dragged away by tentacles.
+After Master Chief kills Regret, the Covenant bombard his location; he falls into a lake, unconscious, and is dragged away by tentacles.
 Regret's death triggers discord among the races of the Covenant, as the Prophets give the Brutes the Elites' traditional role as their honor guard.
 The Arbiter subdues Johnson and Keyes and retrieves the Index.
 Tartarus appears and reveals that the Prophets have ordered the annihilation of the Elites, and sends the Arbiter falling down a deep chasm.